 - why they are important (for employability, logic/computational/analytical thinking, empowerment, understanding the challenges and opportunities in the digital world), and

 - how stakeholders and education players can help promoting these skills (e.g. as in-house corporate training, as extra-curricular activity in the short term, in the curricula, even optional, in the longer term).

-We are aiming at a very interactive, "TV-style" work session, in which high-level representatives of the industry, the academia and the public sector will help crowd source ideas to tackle the above mentioned ambitions.
+We aimed at a very interactive, "TV-style" work session, in which high-level representatives of the industry, the academia and the public sector helped with crowd sourcing ideas to tackle the above mentioned ambitions.